Welcome to today's edition of the Rush 24-7 podcast.

 Obama's talk about democracy.

-Wonderful robust debate in Lebanon.
+Wonderful, robust debate in Lebanon.

-And the election result at Lebanon.
+And the election results in Lebanon.

 Look at how good I am.